Paul Soglin

-Paul R. Soglin (born April 22, 1945) is an American politician and former three-time Mayor of Madison, Wisconsin, having served a total of 22 years in that office between 1973 and 2019.
-A member of the Democratic Party, he was a candidate for Governor of Wisconsin in the 2018 Democratic primary.
+Paul R. Soglin (born April 22, 1945) is an American politician who served as the 50th, 53rd, and 56th mayor of Madison, Wisconsin.
+A member of the Democratic Party, Soglin served a total of 22 years as mayor in three stints from 1973–1979, 1989–1997, and 2011–2019.
+He was the Democratic nominee for Wisconsin's 2nd congressional district in 1996 and ran in the 2018 Democratic primary for governor of Wisconsin.

 Early life and education

 Soglin was raised in the Hyde Park neighborhood of Chicago, Illinois.
-He attended Hyde Park High School (now Hyde Park Career Academy), and graduated from Highland Park High School in 1962.
-He enrolled at the University of Wisconsin-Madison (UW) in the fall of 1962 as a pre-medical student, obtaining a Bachelor of Arts with honors in history in 1966.
-After spending three years in the UW History graduate program, he went on to earn a Doctor of Jurisprudence (JD) degree from the University of Wisconsin Law School in 1972.
 Both of Soglin's parents were Jewish and he and his siblings were raised as secular Jews.
 He attended the South Side School of Jewish Studies.
+He then attended Hyde Park High School (now Hyde Park Career Academy) and graduated from Highland Park High School in 1962.
+He enrolled at the University of Wisconsin–Madison that fall as a pre-medical student, obtaining a Bachelor of Arts with honors in history in 1966.
+After spending three years in the university's history graduate program, he went on to earn a Juris Doctor degree from the University of Wisconsin Law School in 1972.